sarox-dev/Nodecast/README.md

 ## License

-**AGPL-3.0** — Copyright (c) 2026 Saroxtech / Valters
+Copyright (c) 2026 Saroxtech

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3, or (at your option) any later version.
+Recollect is licensed under the GNU Affero General Public License v3.0 or later (AGPL-3.0-or-later).
+See the LICENSE file for details.

-Commercial licenses for proprietary use (e.g., embedding in closed-source products, OEM distribution) are available from the author.
+Commercial licenses for proprietary use (for example, embedding Recollect in closed-source software or OEM distribution) are available from the copyright holder.

 ---